 Crab and Winkle Way, Kent

 Although we do mourn the loss of some of the UK’s historic railway routes, at least some of them have been converted into off-road trails for cyclists and walkers.
 This Crab and Winkle Way is aptly named as it links two railway towns: the cathedral city of Canterbury and the fishing and seafood specialist town of Whitstable, taking you inland through ancient woodland and open meadows for seven miles.
-Download a route description for the Crab and Winkle Way and celebrate your winter escape at the Whitstable Oyster Company.
+Download a route description for the Crab and Winkle Way and don't miss the Whitstable Oyster Company when you get there.
 There is no shortage of fish and chip options of course too.

 Pembrokeshire Coast Path

 This may feel like a bit of a longer journey for people who live outside Wales, but if you haven’t walked along this stunning section of the Wales Coast Path, you have a treat in store.
 Accessing the Pembrokeshire Coast Path by train is pretty easy.
 Fishguard station is right on the Path and other stations to connect with on foot include Milford Haven, Pembroke Dock and Tenby.
 You might want to spend two days walking on the Path from e.g. Fishguard to Milford Haven with a night in a hostel or cottage along the way.
 There is no shortage of accommodation along the Pembrokeshire Coast Path.
 The National Trails website is a great font of information, including how to book luggage transfer services, link up with coastal bus shuttle services and they also give detailed maps.

 Pembrokeshire Coastal Path, © Catherine Mack, All Rights Reserved